 You Need The Right Help.

 You have to decide how you are going to build this thing.
-And you have to decide who is going to do it.
-If you happen to be a technical company that has plenty of engineers with the skill set you need to deliver, and they have the time, and you can afford the additional resources, then you are set.
+And you have to figure out who is going to do it.
+If you happen to be a high-tech company that has plenty of engineers with the skill set you need to deliver, and they have the time, and you can afford the additional resources, then you are set.
 But what if you don’t have a specialist in-house?

 You could hire someone, but hiring is expensive and time-consuming.
 If you have technical expertise, you can vet developers, but if you don’t, how can you be sure you won’t hire a dud?
 Then once you find someone, there’s healthcare, equipment, scheduling, taxes, and a whole mess of overhead.
 You have enough headaches as it is and don’t need to add all of this on to your plate.